 The Church of the Flying Spaghetti Monster

-The Church of the Flying Spaghetti Monster, or Pastafarianism, was founded in 2005 by Bobby Henderson to protest against teaching creationism in public schools in United States.
+The Church of the Flying Spaghetti Monster, or Pastafarianism, was founded in 2005 by Bobby Henderson to protest against teaching creationism in public schools in the United States.
 It is a social movement, but it is an actual religion for some people.
 According to Pastafarianism, the Flying Spaghetti Monster created the universe.

 The Church of the Invisible Pink Unicorn – Is Atheism Turning Against Itself?

 I´m a big fan of parodies and satires.
 Anything can be parodied, and it´s fine by me.
 But does the IPU parody work?